-All instruction delivered to Washington state students is delivered by Washington state certificated teachers who (A) are assigned to instruct courses in a manner which meets the "Highly Qualified" definition under the No Child Left Behind Act and in a manner which meets the requirements set forth in WAC 181-82, and (B) are evaluated annually using the revised evaluative criteria and four-level rating system established in RCW 28A.405.100.
+Pursuant to WAC 392-121-182, all instruction delivered to Washington state students is delivered by Washington state certificated teachers who (A) are assigned and endorsed to instruct courses in a manner which meets the requirements set forth in WAC 181-82, and (B) are evaluated annually using the revised evaluative criteria and four-level rating system established in RCW 28A.405.100.
 The applicant acknowledges that OSPI approval covers only courses delivered to Washington state students and delivered by Washington state certificated teachers.

 High School Credit